 There is an increased need to handle the issue of hydrogen sulfide because of the large number of pipeline permits.
 Pipeline permits are being requested by oil and gas well operators who need to move gas contaminated with hydrogen sulfide from well sites to processing plants.
 Those facilities remove the hydrogen sulfide, making the gas "sweet" and therefore acceptable to be sent to pipelines that feed the natural gas market.

-Effect on Texas Urban Areas
+Effect of Toxic Gas on Texas Urban Areas

 42 hydrogen sulfide pipelines have been approved in Texas in the past five years, with the latest of which being an 11-mile hydrogen sulfide gas pipeline that will run past 25 homes and 15 public roads near a town just west of Lubbock.
 All of these homes are directly in the "radius of exposure," or in the area that will be directly exposed to this deadly gas in the event of a leak.
 This particular pipeline meets state requirements, but there is always the threat for a leak.